 FOR THE BROWN SUGAR CREAM CHEESE ICING (if using)

 - In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, mix the cream cheese and butter on medium speed for one minute until creamed and combined.
 Add the brown sugar and mix on medium for another minute.
 Mix in the vanilla then turn the mixer on low and gradually mix in the powdered sugar.
+The frosting should be somewhat thick.
 Pipe or spread the icing on one half of the whoopie pie.
-Gently top with another cookie.
+Top with another cookie.
+Refrigerate whoopie pies 30 minutes before serving.

 Notes